20tab/UnrealEnginePython/README.md

 * `RelativeAdditionalModulesPath`: like AdditionalModulesPath, but the path is relative to the /Content directory
 * `ZipPath`: allow to specify a .zip file that is added to sys.path
 * `RelativeZipPath`: like ZipPath, but the path is relative to the /Content directory
-* `IMportModules: comma/space/semicolon separated list of modules to import on startup (after ue_site)
+* `ImportModules: comma/space/semicolon separated list of modules to import on startup (after ue_site)

 Example: